-I discovered I have diabetes when I was 37 years old.
+My discovery that I had diabetes was when I was 37 years old.
 I was on vacation with my then-girlfriend.
 We went to Florida and stayed with my friend Wendi.
-I have never been much of a drinker but when on vacation you tend to cut loose.
+I have never been much of a drinker, but you tend to cut loose when on vacation.
 Alcohol had the opposite effect on me and my girlfriend.
 For me, I got really slow and tired.
 For her, it amped her up.
 You could tell that we were arrows pointed in the wrong direction.

-This picture was from the first day that I ever had my blood sugar taken.
+This picture was from the first day I had my blood sugar taken.
 We were drinking these super sweet alcoholic drinks from a can.
-As you can see, I was laid out and she was lit up like a firecracker.
+As you can see, I was laid out, and she was lit up like a firecracker.
 So, later that night, she was worried and asked if I might get a blood test.

-As luck would have it, Wendi had a roommate named Zephyr and he was a Diabetic.
-He had the kit at the home to test his sugars.
+As luck would have it, Wendi had a roommate named Zephyr, and he was a Diabetic.
+He had the kit at home to test his sugars.
 He was a Type 1 Diabetic and tested his sugars for years multiple times a day.
-So he brought it out and we tested my blood.
+So he brought it out, and we tested my blood.
 I got a 245 blood sugar level.
 The next day, I got a 225 blood sugar level.
 (Figure Out If You Have High Blood Glucose Numbers here)

 What I learned on that day is that I have Diabetes.
-When I got back to Philadelphia, I made an appointment with a doctor that my girlfriend trusted.
+When I returned to Philadelphia, I made an appointment with a doctor my girlfriend trusted.
 It was Dr. Charles Catania.
 He confirmed for me that I was a Type 2 Diabetic.

 Once I Have Diabetes, What Do I Do Next?